 Appalachian Trail – September 23, 2013

-I was getting colder, and thinking about heading back to the Inn, when I looked up to see a van slowing.
-As the van rolled up in front of me, the passenger window rolled down, and Caroline leaned forward to look out at me, grinning.
-“Hop in” she said, as I hurried to grab my gear.
-I climbed in to the passenger seat, holding my pack in my lap.
-We had less than a mile to go, so I just perched haphazardly on the seat, with all my belongings piled in my lap, waiting to hop right back out.
-We pulled in to the parking area on the other side of the road a minute later.
-“Hike for me” she said as she smiled a little wistfully, and held out her hand.
-I smiled back and said “I will” as I grasped her hand gently.
-She radiated strength and grace, even if she could no longer hike the trails, and reminded me of how fortunate I was to be doing what I loved.
+I was getting colder and thinking about heading back to the Inn when I saw a van slowing.
+As the truck rolled up in front of me, the passenger window rolled down, and Caroline leaned forward to look out at me, grinning.
+“Hop in,” she said as I hurried to grab my gear.
+I climbed into the passenger seat, holding my pack in my lap.
+We had less than a mile to go, so I perched haphazardly on the seat with all my belongings piled in my lap, waiting to hop right back out.
+Instead, we pulled into the parking area on the other side of the road a minute later.
+“Hike for me,” she said as she smiled wistfully and held out her hand.
+I smiled back and said, “I will,” as I grasped her hand gently.
+She radiated strength and grace, even if she could no longer hike the trails, and reminded me of how fortunate I was to do what I loved.

 The temperature continued to drop as I hiked up towards Killington Mountain, and I was pretty frigid by the time I reached Cooper Lodge, even though I was climbing.
 I was in much better shape, and climbing was not providing enough exertion to offset the cold.
 I needed to try and warm up a little.
-I could hear people inside the Lodge, that appeared to be listing left, and not only did I not want to be the final pound that toppled Cooper Lodge, but I knew it was not heated, and I did not have the energy to ramp up for human interaction.
+I could hear people inside the Lodge that appeared to be listing left, and not only did I not want to be the final pound that toppled Cooper Lodge, but I knew it was not heated, and I did not have the energy to ramp up for human interaction.
 I continued hiking.